 Leveraging a fuel management system can ensure that only the correct fluid is dispensed to the correct vehicle, in the correct amount.
 The fact that only authorised machines receive fluids, can enable fluid reconciliation rates in excess of 99.5%

-This level of control satisfies tax office requirements and also the levels of environmental compliance required of modern heavy industries.
+This level of control satisfies tax office requirements so your business can claim its full fuel tax credit entitlement and also the levels of environmental compliance required of modern heavy industries.
 Appropriate fuel management helps ensure contamination control and responsible operations practices.

 Having a reporting system enables companies to issue hydrocarbon accountability reports.